-The allowable rebalancing ranges are not applicable to Private Placements.
+The allowable rebalancing ranges are not applicable to Private Placements, due to factors such as the complexity, timing, and costs related to secondary sales of Private Placements.
 Rather, a program of ongoing capital commitments is necessary to achieve and maintain the Fund's target allocations to Infrastructure, Private Equity, Global Real Estate, and Private Debt private placements.
-The Workers' Compensation Board Staff, with the assistance of the Consultant, shall determine the appropriate schedule of capital commitments consistent with the long term Target Asset Allocation.
+The Workers' Compensation Board Staff, with the assistance of the Consultant, shall determine the appropriate schedule of capital commitments consistent with the long-term Target Asset Allocation.
 The Workers' Compensation Board Staff will report to the Committee when new capital commitments are made.
-The Consultant will report to the Committee annually on the anticipated capital commitment pacing schedule required to achieve, and subsequently maintain, the long term Target Asset Allocation.
+The Consultant will report to the Committee annually on the anticipated capital commitment pacing schedule required to achieve, and subsequently maintain, the long-term Target Asset Allocation.